-There are four key ways of turning fiat into crypto.
+There are three key ways of turning fiat into crypto.
 They are:

-These provided pretty much the sole outlet for crypto purchases when digital currencies began to go mainstream back in the mid-noughties.Ā
+These provided pretty much the sole outlet for crypto purchases when digital currencies began to go mainstream in the early days.

 - When a bitcoin-seller is matched to your request, the bitcoin is automatically deducted from their wallet and goes into an escrow account.